The Dodgson Foundation

 Application Success Factors

-1. Local presence and impact: The foundation prioritizes organizations working directly in Brighton & Hove and the wider Sussex area
+1. Local presence and impact: The foundation prioritises organisations working directly in Brighton & Hove and the wider Sussex area (Adur to the Ouse, South of the Downs)

 1. Focus on older people: Projects must clearly benefit people aged over 55, particularly those experiencing deprivation